QualiSystems/devguide_source/_shells/8.3.0/customizing-shells.md

 7) Specify the categories in the default line (comma-separated list).

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The category is added to the **Global** domain.
-However, if a category with the same name exists in a different domain, CloudShell will also link this category to the Global domain.

 8) Package and import the shell into CloudShell.

 The shell’s categories are added to the Global domain.
-If a category with the same exists in another domain, CloudShell will also link this category to the **Global** domain.
+If a category with the same name exists in another domain, CloudShell will also link this category to the **Global** domain.

 9) To make the service available in other domains, in CloudShell Portal’s **Categories** management page, add those domains to the service’s categories.